Searching for EeV photons with Telescope Array Surface Detector and neural networks: Data sets and Monte Carlo simulations

 To ensure good quality of events reconstruction, we applied the following selection criteria to both the MC and the experimental data sets: \begin{itemize}[noitemsep,topsep=0pt] \item Reconstructed zenith angle is below 55\degree; \item Minimum of 7 triggered stations per event; \item Reconstructed shower core position is within the SD array, at least 1200 meters from its boundary; \item Joint geometry and lateral distribution profile fit accuracy of $ \chi^2 / d.o.f. < 5 $. \end{itemize}

-The chosen set of event quality cuts is closer to the standard ones used for anisotropy studies with proton primaries in TA.
-It provides a balance between reconstruction accuracy and photon exposure.
+The chosen set of event quality cuts is close to the standard ones used for anisotropy studies with proton primaries in TA, providing a balance between reconstruction accuracy and photon exposure.
+The cut on the reconstructed shower core position ensures that geometry and charge deposition profiles are well-understood, without extrapolating peak values outside TA SD array.
 Note that the cut in the zenith angle is slightly stricter than in our previous studies~\cite{TelescopeArray:2018rbt, TelescopeArray:2019mwd}.
 Additionally, since it is impossible to properly simulate the signal in the saturated stations, we exclude them both from MC-simulated and experimental data.

 To create a balanced data set for neural network training and evaluation, we employ a mixing procedure for proton-induced and photon-induced events.
 The energy range is divided into bins of constant width ($ 0.05 $ in $ \text{log}_{10} $ scale), in each of which the events are randomly sampled so that the total number of registered and successfully reconstructed events of both types is equal.
+The number of events in each bin is limited by data set with lower event count, up to sampling fluctuations.
 This makes the energy spectrum of proton- and photon-induced events the same, which mitigates potential biases related to event energy, which could otherwise be exploited by the neural network as a discriminative yet unphysical parameter.
 The resulting energy spectrum of events passing event quality cuts in MC sample is presented in Figure~\ref{en_spectrum}.

 The final MC sample comprises approximately $ 5 \cdot 10^6 $ events in total, which is mixture of proton primaries for all three hadronic interaction models and photon primaries.
 Events were partitioned into training, test, and validation sets in a ratio of 8:1:1.
 The test data set is utilized for optimizing neural network parameters, while the validation data set serves for blind optimization of the classification threshold and estimation of TA SD exposure.